gavranha/bts-setups-ctrader/README.md

 # BTS Setups For cTrader

-This is a collection of well-known trading setups for backtests.
+This is a collection of well-known trading setups for backtest.

 Each setup has its own README about the code and a GitHub page about the setup.